The Squad: A Star Wars Story

 Yet they kept coming – in waves.
 Just the sound of them instilled a dread in him.
-They wanted him dead and would not stop, ever.
+They would not stop, ever, until he was dead.
 If they caught him, he knew what that meant.
 He just wanted away.
 Away from all of this, back to something else, to a fight he at least knew or could understand.
-Against this kind of adversary, his only move was to wait for them to give up.

 The trooper was unsure of how long the creatures searched the dump before they decided that he wasn’t there.
-They disappeared into the surrounding woods.
+He may have even dozed off.
+But they’d disappeared into the surrounding woods.
 He could occasionally hear them moving about, chattering and running from place to place.
 They weren’t giving up quite yet.

 He waited until all sounds of the creatures died away.
 And he waited a little longer.
 And longer still.
+He still had the cover of night and had to make his move.
 Finally, the trooper quickly and quietly slid down the tree – quietly as his pain-wracked body allowed him.
-Getting away quickly and quietly was his plan.
 He’d gone but a few meters when he was immediately confronted by a creature.
 They’d been waiting too.